ifhDev/window_temp_alert/README.md

 * **Supported regions:**
   Any country supported by OpenWeatherMap and pgeocode.

+* **Time-of-day detection:**
+  The app determines morning/evening mode using your device's local system clock, **not** the OpenWeatherMap API.
+  If your device's time or timezone is set incorrectly, you may get inaccurate “open/close window” recommendations.

 * **Current version:**
   MVP – currently supports Celsius only, with planned support for Fahrenheit, forecast feature, and more.